 The resulting differential equation in matrix form can be written as

-where ${\bf{G}}$ stands for the array of the 74 MI involved in the family $P_1$.
-The twenty letters $l_i$ involved, are given in \cite{Papadopoulos:2015jft}.
-Although the DE can be solved starting from , e.g. (\ref{eq:ini}), and the result can be expressed as a sum of GPs with argument $x$ and weights given by the letters $l_i$, it is more elegant and easy-to-solve to derive a Fuchsian system of equations~\cite{Henn:2014qga}, where only single poles in the variable $x$ will appear.
-A series of transformation described in \cite{Papadopoulos:2015jft}, brings the system into the form
+where ${\bf{G}}$ stands for the array of the 74 master integrals involved in the family $P_1$.
+The 20 letters $l_i$ involved are given in Ref. \cite{Papadopoulos:2015jft}.
+Although the differential equations can be solved starting from, \eg \Eref{eq:ini}, and the result can be expressed as a sum of Goncharov polylogarithms with argument $x$ and weights given by the letters $l_i$, it is more elegant and easy-to-solve to derive a Fuchsian system of equations~\cite{Henn:2014qga}, where only single poles in the variable $x$ will appear.
+A series of transformations, described in Ref. \cite{Papadopoulos:2015jft}, brings the system into the form

 where the residue matrices ${{{\bf{M}}_i}}$ are independent of $x$ and $\varepsilon$.
-The result can be straightforwardly given as {
+The result can be given straightforwardly, as {